shi-gg/witchsky.app/README.md

 ## Improvements on Bluesky

 - Cooler name (still love you tho bsky!)
-- Nicer colors (red-orange)
+- Color scheme options and hue slider (defaults to Witchsky orange)
-- Posts are called Skeets
+- Posts are called Skeets (may let you choose in the future)
 - Choose between sharing witchsky.app or bsky.app links
 - Embed player works with [stream.place](https://stream.place/) links!
 - Open skeets in PDSls and original pages of bridged posts
-- Redraft skeets (CANNOT REDRAFT SKEETS WITH MEDIA, NOR THREADS YET)
+- You can redraft skeets
 - Better defaults (alt text required 😉)
 - More unique repost icons
+- Can download videos
+- 'Mutuals' in place of 'Following' when relevant
 - No push notifications (may be added later)
 - Kept as up-to-date as possible (sporadically unstable as a result)